Petals for Armor

 Petals for Armor is the debut solo studio album by American singer-songwriter Hayley Williams.
 It was released on May 8, 2020, by Atlantic Records.
-The album was preceded by two extended plays (EPs), Petals for Armor I and Petals for Armor II, which make up the album's first ten songs.
+The album was preceded by two extended plays, Petals for Armor I and Petals for Armor II, which make up the album's first ten songs.

 Williams explained the inspiration behind the title of the album is due to her belief that "the best way for me to protect myself is to be vulnerable."
 The album was produced by Williams' Paramore bandmate Taylor York and was written throughout 2019 during Paramore's hiatus after touring in support of their fifth studio album, After Laughter (2017).

 The album was supported by its lead single, "Simmer", which was released in January 2020, accompanied with its music video.
-In an interview with BBC Radio, Williams confirmed that she will tour in support of Petals for Armor following its release.
+In an interview with BBC Radio, Williams confirmed that she was to embark on a tour in support of Petals for Armor following its release.
+The tour was originally planned to begin in mid-2020 but was postponed and subsequently canceled in light of the COVID-19 pandemic.

 Background

-Following extensive touring in support of Paramore's fifth studio album After Laughter (2017), Hayley Williams expressed her feelings about the group's future moving forward explaining that they were not breaking up, however needed time away from writing and touring.
+Following extensive touring in support of Paramore's fifth studio album After Laughter (2017), Williams expressed her feelings about the group's future moving forward explaining that they were not breaking up, however needed time away from writing and touring.
 In an interview with BBC Radio, in January 2020, Williams explained her process behind developing the album.